 It may seem trivial to dedicate time to this section, but if we want to imagine a different world, we need to think of it and demand those changes from the major actors in our society.

-For those interested in exploring alternative ways to enjoy YouTube, listen to music without ads and “minimize” (play in the background), I recommend NewPipe.
-It is free (no paid subscription), ad-free Android app to watch YouTube videos.
+For those interested in exploring alternative ways to enjoy videos online (typically accessible via YouTube), listen to music without ads and “minimize” (play in the background), I recommend NewPipe.
+It is free (no paid subscription), ad-free Android app to watch videos.
 Unfortunately, there is no iOS version, but there are some other apps similar to NewPipe that could work.

 NewPipe is available from F-Droid (an Android marketplace that is an alternative to Google Play).
 If you wonder why NewPipe is not in the Google Play store, my assumption is that the app probably “violates” some terms and conditions of Google (most likely because it competes with its flagship app, YouTube).